Henoch0/Obsidian-data-statistics/README.md

 # 📊 Obsidian Data Statistics

-Welcome to the Obsidian Data Analysis project!
+Welcome to the Obsidian Data Analysis project💜

 This tool is designed to generate insightful graphs and manage data related to Obsidian, a popular note-taking and knowledge management application.

 ## Features